EthanLima5686/16-bit-CPU-Project/README.md

 # VHDL-School-Projects
-Some of my VHDL school projects
+Some of my VHDL school projects that were made with Vivado.